Skip to main content

 Ideology and Power: Some Further Examples of Socialism’s Oppression of the Individual.
 Essay 7 of Justice in the State: Comparisons between Plato’s Republic and the West

-The previous essay has pointed out that socialism involves collective values, the power of the state, and a disregard for individuals.
-Some today might equate socialism primarily with a national health care system, but it is not about how to run a good medical service for all citizens—one could debate that same goal from various understandings of government and the private sector.
+The previous essay has pointed out that socialism involves collective values, the power of the state, and a disregard for the individual.
+Some today might equate socialism primarily with a national health care system.
+Yet it is not about having a national health care system nor about how to run a good medical service for all citizens—one could debate these from various understandings of government and the private sector.
 There is no more reason to understand socialism as a national health care system than there is to call a country socialist because it has a nationwide educational system.
 The essence of socialism lies in ideology and power.
 These essays have explored how Plato’s socialist republic articulated a view of social justice that was anything but just, and this should be a warning to those today who imagine that socialism is a kinder and more moral system of government.
 In this essay, three further examples of socialism’s oppression of the individual in the Republic will be noted.
 Plato discusses education, militarism, and social honours in his socialist timocracy.

 1. Education is reduced to training.
 It has the goal of training in ways to serve the state.
 Those who perform poorly are eliminated from the training and sent to a lower class.
 Particularly in view is the training of the guardian class of soldiers.
 Like Sparta, the ideal republic is centred around the military training of its citizens and, characteristic of 5th c.
 Greece in general, the state’s military exploits.
 To quote: